Chamatkar: Plot

 Sunder Srivastava is a young graduate.
 His main ambition in life is to fulfill his father's dream of starting a school on his half-acre property in his village, though he has no funds to execute his plans.
 Sunder's childhood friend Prem, a seasoned conman in Mumbai, convinces the gullible Sunder to give him his money in return of mortgage.
 When Sunder arrives in Mumbai, he is first tricked into losing his luggage, then pick-pocketed and loses any remaining cash he has left.
-He then figure out that Prem tricked him and fled to Dubai with his money.
+He then figures out that Prem tricked him and fled to Dubai with his money.
 Sunder is then forced to take shelter in a cemetery due to his circumstances.
 He sits down on a tombstone, and starts cursing all the troubles in his life and venting his anger.
 A voice suddenly responds to him and a scared Sunder asks the person to identify himself.
 The source of the voice, who cannot be seen, is surprised that Sunder is able to hear him.
 He then asks Sunder whether the latter can really hear him.

 Sunder realizes that he has been talking with a ghost and panics.
 The ghost suddenly becomes visible to Sunder and introduces himself as Amar Kumar AKA Marco.
 Marco tells Sunder that only he can help Sunder, and since Sunder is the only one that can hear/see him, only Sunder can help Marco.
 Marco then tells Sunder his sad tale: Marco was an underworld gangster who fell in love with Savitri Kaul, daughter of Mr. Kaul.
 Savitri refused Marco's efforts to marry her unless he changed his ways.
 To show that he was serious, Marco resolved to give up his life of crime.
 This did not bode well for his protégé Kunta, who wanted to become as big as Marco himself.
 On his wedding night, Marco was kidnapped and killed by Kunta, after which he was buried in the cemetery.
 After revealing his story to Sunder, Marco discloses to him that many crimes taking place in the city under his name are actually done by Kunta and his minions.